Garlic Aioli Recipe (Classic and Cheater Versions)

 How to make Classic Homemade Aioli:

-- Use a chef's knife to smash 4 cloves of garlic.
+- Use the side of a chef's knife to smash 4 cloves of garlic.
 Remove the peels and mince the garlic finely.

 - Top the garlic with 1 teaspoon kosher salt.
 Use the side of the chef's knife to smash the salt into the garlic, over and over, making a paste.
 See photos.